plecmaciej/AI-labs/README.md

 - `depth`: Maximum tree depth (controls overfitting)
 - `ntrees`: Number of trees in the forest
 - `feature_subset`: Features considered at each split (√n_features by default)

+## Lab 5: K-Means Clustering

+### Overview

+This projectfocus on clustering techniques using the K-Means algorithm.
+The implementation includes different centroid initialization strategies and evaluates clustering performance on the Iris dataset.

+### Implementation Details

+The project implements K-Means clustering with two initialization methods:

+- Forgy Initialization - Randomly selects k points from the dataset as initial centroids.

+- K-Means++ Initialization - Selects the first centroid randomly, then picks subsequent centroids based on the maximum distance from already chosen centroids to improve clustering performance.